parshinsh/parshinsh.github.io/index.md

 ## About Me

 Hi!
 I’m a second-year PhD student in the Computer Science department at Virginia Tech, advised by [Prof. Chandan Reddy](https://people.cs.vt.edu/reddy/).
-Prior to starting my PhD, I worked at [Gilead Sciences](https://www.gilead.com/) as AI Scientist Intern.
-Before that, I completed my MS in Operationrs Research at Virginia Tech, and obtained my Bachelors in Industrial Engineering from [Sharif University of Technology](https://en.sharif.edu/).
+Prior to starting my PhD, I worked at [Gilead Sciences](https://www.gilead.com/) as Data Science Intern.
+I completed my MS in Operationrs Research at Virginia Tech, and obtained my Bachelors in Industrial Engineering from [Sharif University of Technology](https://en.sharif.edu/).

 ## Research Interests
 My primary research interests revolve around AI for Science and engineering.
 Most of my works fall into one these categories: